 - Assisting in court or depositions

-[a] a Texas recipient of Legal Services Corporation funds; or
+(a) a Texas recipient of Legal Services Corporation funds;

-[c] a Texas non-profit or governmental entity that provides civil legal services if at least 50% of the services provided are free and benefit Texans whose income is 175% of federal poverty guidelines or less.
+(c) a Texas non-profit, governmental entity, or bar association that provides civil legal services if at least 50 percent of the services provided are free and benefit Texans whose income is 200 percent of federal poverty guidelines or less.